namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 ##### How the above code works:
 - Set the current node pointer to root node (empty string).
 - For each character in the given word "bat" check if it's one of the children.
 - Starting with 'b'.
-Since the trie is empty current node (root) as no children, we create a new node for 'b' and set it as one of the children of current node (root).
+Since the trie is empty, the current node (root) has no children, hence we create a new node for 'b' and set it as one of the children of current node (root).
 - Set the current node pointer to the child ('b') node.
 - Moving on to 'a'.
 Since current node ('b') has no children, we create a new node for 'a' and set it as one of the children of current node ('b').
 - Set the current node pointer to the child ('a') node.
 - Moving on to 't'.
 Since current node ('a') has no children, we create a new node for 't' and set it as one of the children of current node ('a').
 - Set the current node pointer to the child ('t') node.
-- Since all characters of the word are finished we set the current node ('t') end flag to true as it's a complete word "bat" path in the trie.
+- Since all characters of the word are finished, we set the current node's ('t') end flag to true as it's a complete path for the word "bat" in the trie.
-- Now the trie is non empty for the next word we want to insert.
+- Now the trie is no longer empty for the next word to be inserted.
-- Set the current node pointer to root node (empty string) again.
+- Set the current node pointer to root node again.
 - For each character in the given word "ball" check if it's one of the children.
 - Starting with 'b'.
 The current node (root) already has 'b' node as one of it's children.
 We skip creating a new node.
 - Set the current node pointer to the child ('b') node.
 - Moving on to 'a'.
 The current node ('b') already has 'a' node as one of it's children.
 We skip creating a new node.
 - Set the current node pointer to the child ('a') node.
 - Moving on to 'l'.
-Since current node ('a') doesn't have 't' node as a child, we create a new node for 't' and set it as one of the children of current node ('a').
+Since current node ('a') doesn't have 'l' node as a child, we create a new node for 'l' and set it as one of the children of current node ('a').
 - Set the current node pointer to the child ('l') node.
 - Moving on to 'l'.
-Since current node ('l') has no children, we create a new node for 'l' and set it as one of the children of current node ('l').
-Note that 'l' is recreated even though we already have an 'l' node in the trie because we have two 'l' in the work 'ball'.
+Since current node ('l') has no children, we create a new node for 2nd 'l' and set it as one of the children of current node (1st 'l').
-- Set the current node pointer to the child ('l') node.
+- Set the current node pointer to the child (2nd 'l') node.
-- Since all characters of the word are finished we set the current node ('l') end flag to true as it's a complete word "ball" path in the trie.
+- Since all characters of the word are finished we set the current node's (2nd 'l') end flag to true as it's a complete path for the word "ball" in the trie.
-- Repeated until all words are inserted.
+- Same steps are repeated until all words are inserted.

-The diagram below repsents how the trie will look like after all words ("bat", "ball", "bark", "belt", "better", "bet", "betting", "car", "cart", "call", "called") are inserted.
-Here minus (-) represent a valid end of word.
+The diagram below repsents the state of the trie after all words ("bat", "ball", "bark", "belt", "better", "bet", "betting", "car", "cart", "call", "called") are inserted.
+Here minus (-) sign next to some characters represent an end of word.

 ```goat
                      root